Surviving 30 Days of Literary Madness

 Not surprisingly, I have a few more suggestions.
 (It wouldn’t be a book of advice if I didn’t, now would it?)

-- Don’t be afraid to try something new.
+4) Don’t be afraid to try something new.
 If you’re a pantser — someone who leaps gleefully into the abyss and writes their story by the seat of their pants — try outlining a little more.
 If you plot like mad, try writing a story where you dive into the unknown.
-Write out of order — or in a straight line if you hop from scene to scene.
+Write out of order — or in a straight line if you hop around.
 Let yourself experiment to see if there’s something that can help you in your writing process once the month is over.

 Enough rules.
 On to the gritty details.